TakefiveInteractive/ece391ForMac/README.md

-# ECE391 Auto Setup For Mac
+# ECE391 Auto Setup For Mac Users

 This is a repo created for ece391, since officially there is no setup guide provided for OS X.